nfraz007/docs/src/projects/admin/README.md

 ### Backup Page
 There is a page from where we can take the backup of all the database which is connected to this portal.

-When we will click on the backup button, it will automatically take the backup and put it in the google drive.
+When we will click on the backup button, it will automatically take the backup and put it in the google drive
 ![Backup Page](/images/backup.png)